Irthington

-Irthington is a village and civil parish within the City of Carlisle district in Cumbria, England, situated to the north-east of Carlisle Lake District Airport.
+Irthington is a village and civil parish within the Cumberland district in Cumbria, England, situated to the north-east of Carlisle Lake District Airport.
 The population in 2011 was 860 according to the 2011 census.

 Toponymy

 The name Irthington derives from Old English and means farmstead or village on the river Irthing.

 History

 The most important period in Irthington's history was during the Romano-British era.
 Irthington lies on top of the line of the Roman Stanegate road which preceded Hadrian's Wall and ran from Corbridge (Coria) west to Carlisle (Luguvalium).
 The village was described in 1884 as being "intersected by the site of the great Roman wall, and also by the military road [ie the Stanegate] from Newcastle to Carlisle".

 Some of the building stone used in the south wall of the church of St Kentigern's chancel is thought to come from Hadrian's Wall, which ran less than 1 km to the northwest of the village, though its stone locally has been robbed.
 St Kentigern's church is dated as far back as Norman times.
 Restoration took place in 1849 in the gothic tradition.
 Since then, more restoration has taken place including the addition of a five-bell clock tower.
 The historical remains of the arcades of round arches set on round piers remain by the church, and are dated to the 1170s.

 The remains of Irthington Castle, a medieval motte, are a hundred yards or so south of the church.

 In the 1870s Irthington was described as: